gdedrouas/Exchange-AD-Privesc/README.md

 A privilege escalation is possible from the **Exchange Windows permissions** (EWP) security group to compromise the entire prepared Active Directory domain.

-DISCLAIMER: This has been responsibly disclosed to MSRC in October 2017 and after a few back and forth emails, they decided it was working as intended and would not fix it.
+DISCLAIMER: This issue has been responsibly disclosed to MSRC in October 2017 and after a few back and forth emails, they decided it was working as intended and would not fix it.

 * Description of the issue